tmeier-lang/wallpaper-rotator-extension/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
-(Assuming you have a LICENSE file in your repo).